dcos/dcos-cli/README.rst

 Tox will run unit and integration tests in both Python environments using a temporarily created virtualenv.

-You can set :code:`DCOS_CONFIG` to a config file that points to a DCOS cluster you want to use for integration tests.
+You can set :code:`DCOS_CONFIG` to a config file that points to a DC/OS cluster you want to use for integration tests.
 This defaults to :code:`~/.dcos/dcos.toml`